What should your next fitness goal be? Take the quiz.

 • Reduced stress, anxiety, and depression

-• Stronger sense of well-being
+• A stronger sense of well-being

 • A higher quality of life

 Some benefits will vary based on the type of yoga you practice, your consistency, and similar factors.
 The specific poses and breathing exercises you perform will also have a major influence on how you feel in your mind and body.
-(For instance, heart-openers are energizing and uplifting.
+For instance, heart-openers are energizing and uplifting.
 As such, they can be helpful if you’re dealing with the likes of fatigue, poor posture—or even if you want to invite more joy or compassion into your life.
 Forward folds, on the other hand, are soothing and stress-relieving; they allow you to find ease within the pose and thus within yourself.
-They also lengthen the spine and stretch the hamstrings, among other body part-specific benefits.)
+They also lengthen the spine and stretch the hamstrings, among other body part-specific benefits.

 Rest assured that there are many perks to be had no matter which yoga adventure you choose.
 So long as your practice honors your own needs, there’s really no wrong way to go.